 If any of these symptoms have been going on for a minimum of two weeks and represent a major change in the level of normal behavior and function, it would be recommended to seek an appointment with a mental health professional.

-Some of the primary indicators of depression are:
+Some of the primary indicators are: